 Managing bad publicity

 If your firm is being criticised in the media online, respond quickly, honestly and decisively.
 If you are at fault, own up and apologise.
-Never say 'no comment' - it sends out the message that you're in the wrong and suggests that you feel no remorse.
+Never say 'no comment' - it both sends out the message that you're in the wrong and at the same time suggests that you feel no remorse.
 And the press may keep digging for dirt.
 Face up to the situation and you can begin to restore your reputation.